art19/peaks.js/README.md

   // Random colour per segment (overrides segmentColor)
   randomizeSegmentColor: true,

-  // Vertical padding in pixel to add to the waveform reference rectangle.
-Defaults to 11px.
-You might want to adjust this
-  // depending on whether an axis is enabled in the overview waveform or not.
-  refWaveformRectPadding: 11,

   // Array of initial segment objects with startTime and
   // endTime in seconds and a boolean for editable.